• Training

-70:20:10 And The Reality Of Social Learning In Today’s Organizations
+70:20:10 Learning In Today’s Organizations

 From perhaps the very dawn of cooperative human work, people have traded insights and shared wisdom with each other as a means to educate individuals and improve as a collective team.
-Today, productivity researchers have underscored the importance of this “social learning” in the 70:20:10 model, which suggests that for any position in any company, an employee will learn 10% of what they need to know via formal training, and pick up the other 90% via personal experience and the shared expertise of colleagues.
+Today, productivity researchers have underscored the importance of this “social learning” in the 70:20:10 learning model, which suggests that for any position in any company, an employee will learn 10% of what they need to know via formal training, and pick up the other 90% via personal experience and the shared expertise of colleagues.

 Though each represented real improvements, none of these solutions have offered the silver bullet to make social learning a reality.
 None appears to be a working alternative to walking down the hall and asking the expert for an answer in plain terms.